After three successful years of building SEO, doubling organic traffic, and running cross-functional teams, I left Atlassian by the end of 2018.

 Whenever can spam be imagined, it will be found.
 That’s especially the case when a site has some form of

-Luckily, I had great team of developers and product marketers.
+Luckily, I had a great team of developers and product marketers.
 Together, we decreased spam significantly, though not completely.
-It’s near to impossible to get fully rid of spam, unless you’re willing to make public instances unavailable to Google.
+It’s near to impossible to get fully rid of spam unless you’re willing to make public instances unavailable to Google.
 But, as you see in the graph below, there’s a lot you can do.

 We started with light actions, such as making all outgoing links